Published and Ongoing Research

 - Ryan Finnigan and Savannah Hunter.
 "Do State Reporting Pay Laws Effectively Limit Hours and Earnings Instability?" funded by the Hellman Fellowship

 - Ryan Finnigan.
-“Trends Wage Disparities by Sexual Orientation in the United States.”
+“Trends in Wage Disparities by Sexual Orientation in the United States”

 - David Brady, Regina Baker, and Ryan Finnigan.
 2013.
 “When Unionization Disappears: State-Level Unionization and Working Poverty in the U.S.” American Sociological Review 78(5):872-896